sonakshii-singh/sonakshii-singh/README.md

 ## About Me

 <!-- TODO: Replace this with 1-2 sentences on what got you into CP/engineering, or a specific problem/project you're proud of.
 This is the line people remember. -->
-I'm a Software Engineering student (CGPA 9.4) who likes taking problems apart — whether that's an algorithmic puzzle on Codeforces or a full-stack product that needs to hold up under real users.
-I build with the MERN stack, sharpen fundamentals through competitive programming, and I'm currently deepening my AI/ML skills.
+I'm a B.Tech CSE student passionate about data analytics, solving algorithmic problems, and contributing to open source.
+My current focus is strengthening data structures and algorithms while exploring AI/ML.
 **Open to:** Software Engineering Internships · Open Source Contributions · AI/ML Projects & Research

 ---